-Ralph Simpson is a consultant to the anti-trafficking, anti-corruption and criminal justice sectors, working with governments, UN agencies and non-government organizations (NGOs).
+Ralph Simpson is a consultant to the counter-trafficking, anti-corruption and criminal justice sectors, working with governments, UN agencies and non-government organizations (NGOs).

 For 30 years, Ralph practiced as a commercial litigation barrister and solicitor in New Zealand.
 He was a litigation partner in Bell Gully, one of New Zealand’s leading commercial law firms, from 1992 to 2014, serving on the firm’s management board, as head of the litigation department, and as chairman of the pro bono committee.